Eternal Darkness: Plot

-The artifact representing the stronger Ancient is moved, by Pious, to Oublié Cathedral, in Amiens, France, in order to prevent it from being used against him.
+The artifact representing the stronger Ancient is later moved, by Pious, to Oublié Cathedral, in Amiens, France in order to prevent it from being used against him.
 First, though, Pious orders the assassination of Charlemagne, so his movement cannot impede his plans.
 In 814 AD, a Frankish messenger named Anthony, who stumbles upon the plot, travels to the then small monastery in order to warn him of the danger to his life.
 Despite Anthony's best efforts, he arrives too late to save him and dies from the spell he was afflicted with.
 When the location is reconstructed into a Cathedral long afterwards, Pious summons a creature called the Black Guardian, to protect the artifact that could defeat his master.
-In 1485 AD a Franciscan friar named Paul Luther, visiting the region to view a holy relic at the cathedral, finds himself accused of murdering a fellow friar by the local Inquisition.
-Attempting to clear his name, he encounters the Black Guardian, which promptly kills him.
-In 1916 AD, During World War I, Oublié Cathedral is converted into a field hospital.
+In 1485 AD, a Franciscan friar named Paul Luther, visiting the region to view a holy relic at the cathedral, finds himself accused of murdering a fellow friar by the local Inquisition.
+Attempting to clear his name, he uncovers the dark truth with the Custodian's help.
+After his ally's brutal sacrifice, Paul alone goes to confront the fake Inquisition's leader.
+Encountering both the Black Guardian and Pious, who finally sheds his disguise, Paul is promptly killed by the beast.
+In 1916 AD, during World War I, Oublié Cathedral is converted into a field hospital.
 Peter Jacob, a field reporter making accounts about the war, notes that patients have been disappearing of late.
-Venturing into the catacombs, he encounters the Black Guardian and defeats it, recovering the artifact it was guarding.
-Decades later, Edward is visited by a now elderly Peter who gives an account of his experience in Amiens before handing over the artifact in his possession.
+Venturing into the catacombs searching for answers, he encounters the Black Guardian.
+Having powerful offensive magick at his disposal, Peter manages to defeat it, recovering the artifact it was guarding.
+Decades later, Edward Roivas is visited by a now elderly Peter who gives an account of his experience in Amiens before handing over the artifact in his possession.

 While the other two artifacts are fought over between Pious and several unwitting souls, the "Corpse God" Mantorok, another powerful Ancient that can oppose Pious' master, has an artifact of its own.
 In 1150 AD, Pious travels to a temple in Angkor Thom, Cambodia in order to deal with Mantorok.
 A young Khmer slave girl, named Ellia, finds herself trapped within the temple at the same time.
 While trying to find her way out, she is approached by one of Mantorok's servants, who entrusts her with the task of protecting the Ancient's essence within her body.
-Pious kills her shortly after.
+Shortly afterwards, Pious interrogates Ellia about the essence and kills her when she refuses to say anything.
 Centuries later in 1983 AD, Dr. Edwin Lindsey, a noted archaeologist, ventures to Cambodia on an expedition to explore the temple.
-After nearly being killed by Pious, who disguised himself in order to accompany him, Edwin finds Ellia's body and is entrusted by her spirit with Mantorok's essence, which he eventually delivers to Edward a few weeks later.
+Edwin is nearly killed by Pious, who disguised himself in order to accompany him, and they separately make their way into the temple, reaching Mantorok at the same time.
+After Pious is repelled by the Ancient, Edwin finds Ellia's body and is entrusted by her spirit with Mantorok's essence.
+As instructed, he eventually delivers it to Edward Roivas a few months later.